 Services for the Treatment of Early Psychoses (STEP)

-STEP is a clinical program for the evaluation, treatment, and rehabilitation of people who may be experiencing early symptoms and signs of psychotic illness.
+STEP is an outpatient clinical program for the evaluation, treatment, and rehabilitation of people who may be experiencing early symptoms and signs of psychotic illness in a recovery-oriented setting.
 Our goal is to determine how early symptoms may contribute to the onset and course of psychotic disorders so we may then make better treatment decisions.

 Individuals who come to a primary care setting with symptoms such as disconnected, illogical thoughts, or unusual auditory or visual sensations are among the most difficult to diagnose and treat.
 Student health services, general doctors' offices, and other care centers may lack the focus and specialized expertise on early psychosis which are provided by the high quality services available through STEP.

-STEP is part of the Services and Research for Recovery in Serious Mental Illness (SRRSMI) division of Western Psychiatric Institute and Clinic of UPMC.
-Rehabilitation and recovery are central to the mission of SRRSMI.
+STEP is part of the Comprehensive Recovery Services (CRS) division of Western Psychiatric Institute and Clinic of UPMC.
+Rehabilitation and recovery are central to the mission of CRS.

 Who qualifies for the STEP Program?